habpygo/webmamgiota/README.md

 # webmamgiota

+<span style="color:red">WARNING: DO NOT USE THE SEED OF YOUR WALLET!</span>

+This web-app is still under construction and no safety tests have been conducted yet.
+If you want to, only play around with small values.

 `webmamgiota` is a small project to implement Masked Authenticated Messaging on the IOTA tangle with Golang via a web UI

 This project is still under construction (see TODO) with the aim to get IoT sensors and devices to send MAMs.